Understanding and Improving Training-free Loss-based Diffusion Guidance: Experiments

 \subsection{Guidance to Human Motion Diffusion}

 In this subsection, we extend our evaluation to human motion generation using the Motion Diffusion Model (MDM) \cite{tevet2022human}, which represents motion through a sequence of joint coordinates and is trained on a large corpus of text-motion pairs with classifier-free guidance.
-We apply the object avoidance guidance as described in \cite{song2023loss}.
+We apply the targeting guidance and object avoidance guidance as described in \cite{song2023loss}.
 Let $\bm{x}_0(t)$ denote the joint coordinates at time $t$, $\bm{y}_t$ the target location, $\bm{y}_{\text{obs}}$ the obstacle location, $r$ the radius of the objects, and $T$ the total number of frames.
 The loss function is defined as follows:

 Our experimental configuration adheres to the guidelines set forth in \cite{song2023loss}.
 We assess the methods using the targeting loss (the first term in \eqref{eq:loss_mdm}), the object avoidance loss (the second term in \eqref{eq:loss_mdm}), and the CLIP score calculated by MotionCLIP \cite{tevet2022motionclip}.
-For FreeDoM, the number of resamplings is set to $3$.
-In our method, random augmentation is omitted because the guidance is not computed by neural networks so the adversarial gradient issues are absent.
+In this application, MPGD-Z cannot be applied as there are no auto-encoder.
+MPGD w/o proj suffers from the shortcut and cannot achieve good performance, as discussed in Appendix \ref{sec:mpgd_motion}.
+In our method, random augmentation is omitted because the guidance is not computed by neural networks so the adversarial gradient issues are not obvious.
 The quantitative results of our investigation are summarized in Table \ref{table:motion}, while Figure \ref{fig:mdm} showcases randomly selected samples.
 Our methods exhibit enhanced control quality over the generated motion.
 The videos are provided in the supplementary materials.